Why might you use a fidget toy in the classroom?

 Choose a silent fiddle toy

-The sensory fiddle toy must be silent.
+As an OT, my first tip for choosing a sensory fiddle toy is that it must be silent.
 If the toy makes noise this can be distracting for the student.
 It also creates a distraction for the other children in the class and the teacher!
 When choosing a fidget toy make sure it doesn’t make any noise.
 You might need to squeeze and shake it in the shop to be sure.

 Find a fidget toy that don’t leak

-Avoid any fidget toys that could leak if punctured.
+My next tip comes from many many years of experience cleaning up after fidget toys.
+For me, it’s essential to avoid any fidget toys that could leak if punctured.
 Unfortunately there are a number of sensory fiddle toys/fidgets on the market that are not very robust.
 Some of them can leak quite easily if they get a hole.
 It’s important to look for a sensory toy that will withstand being squeezed and pulled and pushed over a long period of time.
 I also recommend avoiding fidget toys that have liquid or slime inside them just to be safe.
+Physio resistant eggs/balls and foam stress balls can be a better solution.

 Consider the texture of the sensory toy